 CEO Zuckerberg says Facebook could have done more to prevent misuse

-WASHINGTON: Facebook Inc Chief Executive Mark Zuckerberg told Congress on Monday that the social media network should have done more to prevent itself and its members' data being misused and offered a broad apology to lawmakers.
+WASHINGTON: Facebook Inc Chief Executive Mark Zuckerberg met U.S. lawmakers individually on Monday and told Congress in written testimony that the social media network should have done more to prevent itself and its members' data being misused.

 "We didn’t take a broad enough view of our responsibility, and that was a big mistake," he said in remarks released by the U.S. House Energy and Commerce Committee on Monday.
 "It was my mistake, and I’m sorry.
 I started Facebook, I run it, and I’m responsible for what happens here."

-Zuckerberg, surrounded by tight security and wearing a dark suit and a purple tie rather than his trademark hoodie, was meeting with lawmakers on Capitol Hill on Monday ahead of his scheduled appearance before two Congressional committees on Tuesday and Wednesday.
+Zuckerberg, surrounded by tight security and wearing a dark suit and a purple tie rather than his trademark hoodie, traversed Capitol Hill on Monday ahead of his scheduled appearance before two congressional committees on Tuesday and Wednesday.

 Zuckerberg did not respond to questions as he entered and left a meeting with Senator Bill Nelson, the top Democrat on the Senate Commerce Committee.
 He is expected to meet Senator John Thune, the Commerce Committee’s Republican chairman, later in the day, among others.